umputun/spot/README.md

 Targets are used to define the remote hosts to execute the tasks on.
 Targets can be defined in the playbook file or passed as a command-line argument.
 The following target types are supported:

 - `hosts`: a list of destination host names or IP addresses, with optional port and username, to execute the tasks on.
 Example: `hosts: [{host: "h1.example.com", user: "test", name: "h1}, {host: "h2.example.com", "port": 2222}]`.
 If no user is specified, the user defined in the top section of the playbook file (or override) will be used.
 If no port is specified, port 22 will be used.
 - `groups`: a list of groups from inventory to use.
 Example: `groups: ["dev", "staging"}`.
-Special group `all` combines all the groups.
+A special group `all` combines all the groups.
 - `tags`: a list of tags from inventory to use.
 Example: `tags: ["tag1", "tag2"}`.
 - `names`: a list of host names from inventory to use.
 Example: `names: ["host1", "host2"}`.